xhay-p/wikipediaInfoboxExtractorForInformationExtraction/README.md

 5. dump.py -----> helper file to dump pickle dictionary and dictionary into csv file.

-6. extract_all.py -----> extract all required information from a wikipedia xml dump. input : wikipedia xml dump output : dictionary ::
+6. extract_all.py -----> extract all required information from a wikipedia xml dump. <br>
+	input : wikipedia xml dump <br>
+	output : dictionary ::
 		1. all.pickle
 			key - title